-In addition, DUE BILLS that are not collateralized within three business days from the date of issuance are considered to be deposits on the FR 2900 report, whether they are issued to EXEMPT or NONEXEMPT ENTITIES.
+Except for DUE BILLS, obligations issued to other depository institutions are NOT INCLUDED as primary obligations.
+DUE BILLS that are not collateralized within three business days from the date of issuance are considered to be deposits, whether they are issued to EXEMPT or NONEXEMPT ENTITIES.
+(See the FR 2900 instructions for a complete listing of EXEMPT and NONEXEMPT ENTITIES.)

-Primary obligations are considered to be DEMAND deposits on the FR 2900 if the original maturity of the instrument is less than seven days; TIME deposits if the maturity is seven days or more.
+Primary obligations are considered to be DEMAND deposits on the FR 2900 if the original maturity of the instrument is less than seven days.
+On the CALL, however, primary obligations are classified and reported as borrowings, not deposits.
+Thus FR 2900 balances may be greater than the CALL.

-NOTE: Most of the instruments listed above as primary obligations are likely to be issued by the reporting institution to EXEMPT ENTITIES (for example, other depository institutions) rather than to NONEXEMPT ENTITIES (for example, individuals, partnerships, corporations).
-Thus, differences between the CALL and the FR 2900 as a result of primary obligations should be rare, and must be carefully verified.
+NOTE: Most primary obligations are likely to be issued to EXEMPT ENTITIES (for example, other depository institutions) rather than to NONEXEMPT ENTITIES (for example, individuals, partnerships, corporations).
+Thus any difference between the CALL and FR 2900, as a result of a primary obligation, must be carefully verified.